Skip to main content

 Merge behavior

-When both SandboxDefaults.annotations and per-sandbox annotations are provided, they are merged.
+When you provide both SandboxDefaults.annotations and per-sandbox annotations, the SDK merges them.
 Explicit per-sandbox values win on key collision, matching the same semantics as environment_variables.

 SUNK integration